Health and Social Care

 What skills will I gain from studying Health and Social Care?

-There are opportunities during this course for you to develop the following employability skills:
+There are opportunities during this course for students to develop the following skills:

 Where can Health and Social Care lead?